bloominstituteoftechnology/auth-hoc/README.md

  * There is no `/restricted/users` route on this server, so don't forget to update this on your client accordingly.
  * Logging out is now an entirely client-side operation.
 Simply invalidate the JWT client-side.
 Note that the server doesn't even have a `/logout` route.

-## Extra Credit
+## Extra Extra Credit
 Build the entire client from scratch and duplicate this functionality.
-It is highly encouraged that you attempt this if you finish the project early.
+This is a great exercise to solidify your React/Redux chops!